GC-HBOC/HerediVar/README.md

 ## Contribute and Questions
-If you are interested in contributing classifications to HerediVar please reach out to Jan Hauke ().
+If you are interested in contributing classifications to HerediVar please reach out to Jan Hauke (jan.hauke@uk-koeln.de).

 If you have questions about variant classifications on HerediVar please use the online form on our website: [https://heredivar.uni-koeln.de/contact](https://heredivar.uni-koeln.de/contact)